 - Say Cheese Crackers

-Cross-Contamination: Van’s says that their gluten-free products are not produced in a dedicated facility, but they do take steps to prevent cross-contamination.
+Cross-Contact: Van’s says that their gluten-free products are not produced in a dedicated facility, but they do take steps to prevent cross-contact.
 They test all ingredients as they arrive at their facilities, thoroughly sanitize all of their equipment, keep all gluten-free ingredients separate from others, and regularly test completed products to ensure their safety.
 Additionally, all of their gluten-free products are certified by the GFCO.
 (Source: Van’s)